openebs/mayastor-docs/quickstart/configure-mayastor.md

 ## Create Mayastor Pool\(s\)

-### What is a Mayastor Pool \(MSP\)?
+### What is a Mayastor Pool?

-When a Mayastor Node allocates storage capacity for a Persistent Volume \(PV\) it does so from a construct named a Mayastor Pool \(MSP\).
+When a Mayastor node allocates storage capacity for a replica of a Persistent Volume it does so from a Mayastor Pool.
 Each Mayastor node may create and manage zero, one, or more such pools.
-The ownership of a pool by a Mayastor node is exclusive.
-In the current version of Mayastor, a pool may have only a single block device member, which constitutes the entire data persistence layer for that pool and thus determines its maximum capacity.
+The ownership of a pool by a node is exclusive.
+A pool can manage only one block device, which constitutes the entire data persistence layer for that pool and thus defines its maximum storage capacity.

+{% hint style="info" %}
+Note that in the current version of Mayastor pools support only thick provisioning.
+{% endhint %}

-A pool is defined declaratively, through the creation of a corresponding `MayastorPool`custom resource \(CR\) on the cluster.
-User configurable parameters of this CR type include a unique name for the pool, the node name on which it will be hosted and a reference to a disk device which is accessible from that node \(for inclusion within the pool\).
-The pool definition allows the reference to its member block device to adhere to one of a number of possible schemes, each associated with a specific access mechanism/transport/device type and differentiated by corresponding performance and/or attachment locality.
+A pool is defined declaratively, through the creation of a corresponding `MayastorPool` (MSP) custom resource on the cluster.
+The MSP must be created in the same namespace as Mayastor has been deployed.
+User configurable parameters of this resource type include a unique name for the pool, the node name on which it will be hosted and a reference to a disk device which is accessible from that node.
+The pool definition requires the reference to its member block device to adhere to a discrete range of schemas, each associated with a specific access mechanism/transport/ or device type.

-#### Permissible Schemes for the MSP CRD field `disks`
+#### Permissible Schemes for the MSP field `disks`

 | Type | Format | Example |
 | :--- | :--- | :--- |